nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - Alternative 1 (Current choice): Deleting a person will also remove any appointments with the personId of that person, this is to prevent any appointments with person ids that are non-existent.
 - Alternative 2: We assume the user deletes the appointment, however this is not a good assumption since the user might forget doing so.

+**Aspect: Deleting a person should also remove appointments linked to the person**

+- **Alternative 1 (Current choice):** Deleting a person will also remove an appointments with the `personId` of that person.
+  - Pros: This prevents the case where appointments are linked to personIds that are non-existent.
+- **Alternative 2:** Deleting a person will not remove any appointments with the `personId` of that person.
+  - Cons: This assumes the user would delete the appointments linked to the deleted person's `personId`.
+However, the user might forget to do so.

 <br>

 ### Find person feature